daniel-e/blog/src/_posts/2015-09-25-MNIST-handwritten-digits-for-Octave.md

 }
 </code></pre>

+You can also download the sources directly:
+<pre><code class="bash">git clone git@github.com:daniel-e/blogdata.git
+cd blogdata/mnist2octave/
+</code></pre>

-After this run the program as follows:
+Now, the program can be build and executed as follows:

 <pre>
 cargo run
 </pre>

+## Result

-The output is written into the file `mnist.txt`.
-Because the size of the file is approx. 120MB and Octave can also handle compressed files we compress the text file with the command `gzip mnist.txt`.
-The result is a file `mnist.txt.gz` with a size of approx. 15MB.
+The result is written into the file `mnist.txt` in the current working directory.
+Because the size of the file is roughly 120MB and Octave can also handle gzip compressed files we compress the text file with the command `gzip mnist.txt` to reduce its size.
+The result is a file `mnist.txt.gz` with a size of roughly 15MB.

-Finally, this file can be loaded in Octave via the `load` function.
+Finally, this file can be loaded via the `load` function in Octave.

 <pre><code class="matlab">octave:1> load("mnist.txt.gz");
 octave:2> who